jpoon/ballblaster/README.md

 # ballblaster
 Hackathon project to control an [8 ball launcher](http://www.tshirtgun.com/8balllauncher.html).
+The launcher is set on a platform and connected to several actuators and a solenoid to allow it to control the cannon's pitch, yaw, reload mechanism, and trigger.
+The mechanical parts are controlled by the Arduino Yun which exposes an API that is consumed by the OpenCV program that tracks our target.

 ## Team
 * [@stefangordon](https://github.com/stefangordon)